-- 5.1.
-Winter moderation should occur for all assessments of all modules.
-Because it is not realistic to moderate all assessments for all modules in a single cycle, all modules should be put on a moderation cycle.

-- Each unit that delivers modules should maintain a continuous moderation schedule.
-The moderation schedule should include:

-- 1) When the module will be moderated

-- 2) What type of moderation will be undertaken

-- 3) Who will conduct the moderation

-- 4) Moderation timeframes for the module

-- 5) When the module was last moderated

-- 6) What type of moderation was conducted

-- 7) Outcome of last moderation

-- ii.
-The moderation schedule is a living document and should be confirmed at the beginning of every year in order to confirm the specific modules to be moderated in that year.

-- iii.
-All modules being taught must be moderated through either a Pre-Assessment or Post Assessment moderation process, at least every three years.
-This is considered standard moderation requirements for Wintec. - 1) Staff are only required to conduct one type of moderation, either Pre-Assessment or Post-Assessment, in each cycle for standard moderation. - All modules should alternate between Pre-Assessment or Post-Assessment moderation, meaning you cannot use Pre-Assessment moderation in two consecutive cycles. - 3) It is a best practice choice to add the Pre-Teaching Review to the standard moderation of a module. - 4) It is a best practice choice to combine all three types of moderation in to a single process for standard moderation. - iv.
-Regardless of the moderation schedule or where the module fits within the cycle, if a module meets any of the following criteria, then it will fall outside of standard moderation expectations, and must be moderated in that academic year: - 1) It is a new module. - It is a module that has undergone significant changes to learning outcomes, activities or assessment components. - 3) It is an existing module with new assessment components, e.g. examination; essay; oral test. - 4) It is a module being delivered at a new site. - 5) It has not been moderated for three years.
+- 4.1.
+Wintec-managed moderation should occur for all modules and assessments.
+It is not realistic to moderate every module every year; therefore, all modules should be put on a moderation cycle. - i.
+Each unit that delivers modules should maintain a continuous moderation schedule.
+The moderation schedule should include: - 1) when the module will be moderated - 2) what type of moderation will be undertaken - 3) who will conduct the moderation - 4) when the module was last moderated - 5) what type of moderation was conducted. - ii.
+The moderation schedule is a living document and should be confirmed at the beginning of every year in order to confirm the modules to be moderated that year. - iii.
+All modules being taught must be moderated through either a Pre-Assessment or Post-Assessment moderation process at least once every three years.
+This is the standard moderation requirement at Wintec. - 1) Standard moderation requires only one type of moderation, Pre- or Post-Assessment, per three-year cycle. - All modules should alternate between Pre-Assessment or Post-Assessment moderation, i.e. Pre-Assessment moderation cannot be used in two consecutive cycles. - 3) It is best practice to add the Pre-Teaching Review to the standard preassessment moderation of a module. - 4) It is best practice to combine all three types of moderation in to a single moderation process. - iv.
+Regardless of the moderation schedule or where a module sits in the cycle, if it meets any of the following criteria, then it must be moderated in that academic year. - 1) It is a new module. - 2) It is a module that has undergone significant changes to learning outcomes, activities or assessment components. - 3) It is an existing module with new assessment components. - 4) It is a module being delivered at a new site/in a new way.